We’re supporting Hate Crime Awareness Week to send out a message that hate crime will not be tolerated in our city.

 Reporting hate incidents to community partners

-This year, we’ve been working with community partners to offer an alternative option of reporting hate incidents in a confidential safe space.
+We’re continuing to work with community partners to offer an alternative option of reporting hate incidents in a confidential safe space.

 Possability People, the Racial Harassment Forum and the Rainbow Hub are working together as third-party reporting centres for the city.